Daily UAP/UFO news · gov drops · sightings · witness accounts

 342_HS1-416511228_319.1 Flying Discs 1949

 This file primarily contains incident reports on Unidentified Flying Objects (UFOs) written in compliance with the 1948 Flight Service Regulation (FSR) 200-4.
-The incidents were witnessed by military sources, as well as well as by some Civilian Aviation Authority (CAA) ones.
+The incidents were witnessed by military sources, as well as by some Civilian Aviation Authority (CAA) ones.
 The reports typically include information such as dates, locations, weather, and altitude, plus detailed descriptions of appearance and movement.
 Some messages from the Military Air Transport Service (MATS) and Army Airways Communications System (AACS) are also included, as well as additional military intelligence reports, several diagrams, and a report from a weather station in Japan.

 Western US Event